kuanchoulai10/dcard-hw/README.md

     We decided to use a "binary classification model without considering sequential information" as our primary approach, focusing on handling imbalanced datasets, tree-based ensemble models, and subsequent discussions.
 The training process was divided into three main stages:

     1. Resampling
-    2. Column Transformation
+    2. Feature Transformation
     3. Classification

-    After experimentation, we opted to omit the "feature transformation" stage.
+    After experimentation, we opted to omit the "Feature Transformation" stage.
 In total, 108 combinations were tested using `GridSearchCV` with `cv=3` to find the optimal configuration.

     Using the f1-score as the evaluation metric, the best-performing model was an `AdaBoostClassifier` without any resampling.
 This model consisted of 100 decision trees, each limited to a depth of 2.
 The average f1-score from cross-validation was 0.56, while the f1-score on the public test set was 0.53.
 Key findings from the experiments include:

     - Different resampling strategies significantly impact the f1-score.
     - Resampling strategies can effectively identify genuinely popular articles.
 However, this comes at the cost of reduced trust in the model's predictions of popular articles.
     - Under both "SMOTE resampling" and "no resampling" scenarios, the choice of classifier did not lead to substantial changes in the f1-score.